Loons overcome injuries by showing confidence in Hassani Dotson to fill key roles

 Simple.

-The Loons now have outscored the Earthquakes 15-4 and won the last four meetings between the teams.
+The Loons now have outscored the Earthquakes 15-4 and won the past four meetings between the teams.

 Metanire earned All-Star status in 2019 and a contract extension this season because of his relentless runs with the ball down the right side and his ability to deliver crossing passes into the 18-yard box.

 Dotson came in Saturday playing that right-back position for the first time this season and contributed on two goals within 90 seconds of each other in the first 21 minutes.
-It gave them the fast start that Heath had called so important and a lead they’d never give up.
+It gave the Loons the fast start that Heath had called so important and a lead they’d never give up.

 “He just took over from where Romain plays,” Heath said in another video call, referring to Dotson.
 “He’s got a good feel for the game.
 You can play him in two or three positions.
 And I had no qualms in putting him at right back today.”